In this section

 Food storage and use of unit refrigerator

 Food items kept in your child’s room must be packaged to prevent attracting bugs.
 Foods that are brought in and need refrigeration must be dated and labeled with your child’s name.
-Refrigerators are located in the family lounges on the inpatient units.
+There are refrigerators in the family lounges on the inpatient units.
 There are no in-room refrigerators.
 Use labels from your child’s care provider to place on your personal food.
 Staff follow health safety guidelines and will throw away any food that is not labeled or has been in the refrigerator longer than 48 hours.
-Children’s Wisconsin will not replace food that is discarded for this reason.
+Children’s Wisconsin will not replace food that is thrown out for this reason.

-Identification badges must be worn at all times by family members and visitors in the hospital
+Identification badges for visitors must be worn at all times in the hospital.

 Leaving your child’s room

 Being at Children’s Wisconsin with a sick or injured child can be stressful.
-Occasionally, situations bring in the news media.
+Sometimes, the news media may want to talk to you.
 Let the hospital media relations team help you handle these calls.
 Keep the following in mind if you are called by a reporter:

 - You do not have to talk to reporters.